What is shadow IT? Answers to common questions

 SaaS: Pandora’s box for shadow IT

-While shadow IT was a problem before SaaS, the proliferation of free, freemium, and inexpensive per-seat SaaS offerings resulted in a massive explosion in shadow IT.
+While shadow IT was a problem before SaaS, the proliferation of free, freemium, and inexpensive per-seat service providers resulted in a massive explosion in shadow IT.
 This trend is exacerbated by shifting employee preferences.
 Employees are demanding to use their own devices (the massive BYOD trend).

-They are demanding better products that are as usable as the consumer software they’re used to.
-They are demanding to be able to work from anywhere.
-When employees are off the corporate network and hardware, traditional tools for managing and fighting shadow IT (e.g. packet sniffing, computer agents) are rendered ineffective.
+They are demanding better products as usable as the consumer software they’re used to.
+They want to be able to work from anywhere.
+When employees are off the corporate network and hardware, traditional tools for managing and fighting shadow IT (e.g., packet sniffing and computer agents) are ineffective.

-In fact, this desire for tight control has probably been counter-productive.
-As IT gets increasingly restrictive, employees simply go completely outside the view of traditional IT.
+This desire for tight control has been counterproductive.
+As IT gets increasingly restrictive, employees simply go entirely outside the view of traditional IT.
 This exacerbates shadow IT, resulting in a much larger surface area of company tech usage and data sharing that is invisible to IT.

 Inverting shadow IT: Enlightened IT

-The first step to effectively manage IT in today’s often SaaS first world is an inversion of the typical attitude towards shadow IT.
+The first step to effectively managing IT in today’s often SaaS-first world is an inversion of the typical attitude towards shadow IT.
 Instead of focusing exclusively on its negative effects, we should also focus on the many benefits of this new world:

-• Leveraging intelligence of the ENTIRE organization, not just IT / leadership
+• Leveraging the intelligence of the entire organization, not just IT and leadership

-• Encouraging more experimentation leads to new product discover and quicker org-wide adoption of new tools.
+• New product discoveries and quicker org-wide adoption of new tools

-• Organic adoption results in employees using the products they want
+• Organic adoption, resulting in employees using the products they want

-The way to do that is to invert the traditional attitude towards shadow IT.
-To start with permission and restrict if needed, vs to start with restriction and approve in a centralized process.
-To require products be blacklisted to prevent usage, rather than wait for them to be whitelisted before allowing usage.
+The way to shift focus is to invert the traditional zero-trust attitude towards shadow IT.
+Start with permission and restrict if needed instead of starting with restriction and approving.
+Require products to be blacklisted to prevent usage rather than wait for them to be whitelisted.

-We call this approach Enlightened IT.
-And it’s a great way to encourage bottoms up innovation and adoption in an organization.
-It’s also a better strategic approach to minimize downside risk by actually seeing everything, and reducing blind spots.
+We call this approach “enlightened IT”.
+It’s a great way to encourage bottom-up innovation and adoption in an organization.
+It’s also a better strategic approach to minimize downside risk by seeing everything and reducing blind spots.

 How to effectively manage enlightened IT

-While it’s important to invert the traditional IT decision-making process, it’s even more important to do so in a smart, not reckless way.
+While it’s essential to invert the traditional IT decision-making process, it’s even more important to do so intelligently, not recklessly.
 In addition to a new outlook, it requires a different set of tools.

 To make this work, you need to be able to:

-• Easily capture accurate information on products that employees are using, especially when outside company networks or company owned computers
+• Easily capture accurate information on products that employees use, especially when outside company networks or company-owned computers

 • Discover product usage across the entire organization, not just traditional decision makers (everyone is a decision maker now)

-• Be able and willing to promote and expand products that are working well and making employees happier and more productive
+• Be able and willing to promote and expand products that work well and make employees happier and more productive

 • Quickly find and address any security issues to minimize downside risk